-If you are an upcoming project manager, then chances are you would be heading at least one project kickoff meeting during the lifespan of your career.
+If you are an up and coming project manager, then chances are you would be heading at least one project kickoff meeting during the lifespan of your career.
 The project kickoff meeting rather is an opportunity for the client, members of the project team, top level management, and stakeholders to familiarize themselves with one another and to get a good perspective of what each individual’s role in the project is.

 That being said, a great project kickoff meeting goes a long way in determining just how successful a project would be.
 It is, therefore, pertinent that the project manager goes into the meeting well prepared as this meeting officially signals the beginning of the project.